How corporate storytelling affects your bottom line

 Do I need corporate storytelling training?

 Corporate storytelling might sound easy on the surface.
 After all, you’ve probably been listening to and telling stories your entire life.
-But just like learning to code, learning to sell, or learning to lead is a skill, corporate storytelling is no different.
-It’s why you’ll want to invest in a training or workshop that can help you develop your storytelling skills specific to the corporate environment.
+But just like learning to code, sell, or lead, corporate storytelling is a skill.
+That’s why you’ll want to invest in a training or workshop that helps you develop your storytelling skills specific to the corporate environment.

 What goes into crafting a corporate story?

 2. Clarify the goal you’re trying to achieve.
 Yes, stories are powerful.
-But you want to make sure you know exactly what you want your audience to do by the time you get to the end of the story.
-If you’re in a conversation with a customer early in the sales process, you aren’t trying to close the deal — you’re trying to convince the customer they should continue the conversation with you.
-If you want your employees to adopt a new process, you aren’t trying to get them to the finish line tomorrow — you’re trying to get them to take the first step.
+But you want to make sure you know exactly what you want your audience to do by the time you reach the end of the story.
+If you’re in a conversation with a customer early in the sales process, you aren’t trying to close the deal, you’re trying to convince the customer to continue the conversation with you.
+If you want your employees to adopt a new process, you aren’t trying to get them to the finish line tomorrow, you’re trying to get them to take the first step.
 When you know exactly what you want them to do, you’ll have a solid filter for what makes it into your story and what gets left out.

 3. Gather your details.
-Pull together your research, data points, examples, testimonials, and any other content you think might become part of your corporate story.
-Don’t worry about putting everything together just yet.
+Pull together your research, data points, examples, testimonials, and any other content that might become part of your corporate story.
+Don’t worry about assembling everything just yet.
 This is hunting and gathering mode.
-Keep focused on the task at hand and remember that more is often better when it comes to collecting the details.
+Stay focused on the task at hand and remember that more is often better when it comes to collecting the details.

 4. Apply story structure.
-You probably know some basics about storytelling structure, like stories have a beginning, middle, and end.
+You probably know some basics about story structure, like stories have a beginning, middle, and end.
 But if you want to tell a strong corporate story, you’ll have to do better than that.
 Great stories build tension and then release it.
-You can do the same in your business presentation by using the story structure of “what is, what could be.”
-You’ll use those details you gathered and put them into this structure: Call out the reality of “what is” happening with the correct situation or problem, and then you give them hope of “what could be” when your new path or solution is enacted.
-Organizing your information this way helps to drive toward your outcomes.Duarte-persuasive-presentation-form-graphic
+You can do the same in your business presentation by using the structure of “what is, what could be.”
+You’ll take those details you gathered and put them into this structure: call out the reality of “what is” happening with the current situation or problem, then give them hope of “what could be” once your new path or solution is enacted.
+Organizing your information this way helps drive toward your outcomes.Duarte-persuasive-presentation-form-graphic

 5. Practice telling the story.
-Your job would be a lot easier if you could put it in the story structure and be done with it.
+Your job would be a lot easier if you could put it in the story structure and be done.
 But great corporate stories need great corporate storytellers.
 If you’re the one delivering the story, you need to practice telling it the way you’ll perform it.
-That might be standing up, or setting up a webcam, or even getting rehearsal time on the stage.
-Even if your story is in a document, or someone else will deliver it, you want to say the story aloud to make sure that everything flows and that you think it will achieve the goals you set out in step 2.
-If you need help overcoming a fear of public speaking, a stutter, or other mental blocks that trip you up when you take the stage, try hiring a speaking coach!
-They’re great at helping everyone from professionals to executives prepare, rehearse, and deliver their speeches flawlessly – no matter the challenge!
+That might be standing up, setting up a webcam, or getting rehearsal time on the stage.
+Even if your story lives in a document, or someone else will deliver it, say it aloud to make sure everything flows and that it will achieve the goals you set in step 2.
+If you need help overcoming a fear of public speaking, a stutter, or other mental blocks that trip you up on stage, try hiring a speaking coach.
+They’re great at helping everyone from professionals to executives prepare, rehearse, and deliver, no matter the challenge.

 Who can use the corporate stories?